-Existing frameworks for making policy decisions propose generic policy languages [7, 8] that provide policy evaluation methods but are more complex than necessary in our case.
+Existing frameworks for making policy decisions propose generic policy languages [6, 7] and provide policy evaluation methods but are more complex than necessary in our case.
+For that reason, we create our own policy language and evaluator.
+This approach has also been taken by other sandboxing tools [1, 20].

 We use an ordered list of policy statements per system call.
 A policy statement is a boolean expression B combined with an action clause: B then action.
-Valid actions are either deny or permit plus optional flags.
+Valid actions are ask, deny or permit plus optional flags.
 If the boolean expression evaluates to true, the specified action is taken.
+The ask action requires the user to deny or permit the system call explicitly.

-The variables X_n of a boolean expression are tuples of the form ($subject\ op\ data$), where $subject\ is$ the translated name of a system call argument, data is a string argument, and op a function with boolean return value that takes subject and data as arguments.
+A boolean expression consists of variables X_n and the usual logical operators: and, or and not.
+The variables X_n are tuples of the form (subject op data), where subject is the translated name of a system call argument, data is a string argument, and op a function with boolean return value that takes subject and data as arguments.

 The set of all lists forms the security policy.
-For a given system call, policy evaluation starts at the beginning of the system call specific list and terminates with the first boolean expression that is true.
+For a given system call, policy evaluation starts at the beginning of the system call specific list and terminates with the first boolean expression that is true; see Figure 1.
 The action from that expression determines if the system call is denied or allowed.